awsdocs/amazon-dynamodb-developer-guide/doc_source/transaction-apis.md

 + When an item size becomes too large \(larger than 400 KB\), or a local secondary index \(LSI\) becomes too large, or a similar validation error occurs because of changes made by the transaction\.
 + When there is a user error, such as an invalid data format\.

- For more information about how conflicts with `TransactWriteItems` operations are handled, see [Transaction Conflict Handling in DynamoDB](#transaction-conflict-handling)\.
+ For more information about how conflicts with `TransactWriteItems` operations are handled, see [Transaction conflict handling in DynamoDB](#transaction-conflict-handling)\.

 ## TransactGetItems API<a name="transaction-apis-txgetitems"></a>

-`TransactGetItems` is a synchronous read operation that groups up to 25 `Get` actions together\.
-These actions can target up to 25 distinct items in one or more DynamoDB tables within the same AWS account and Region\.
+`TransactGetItems` is a synchronous read operation that groups up to 100 `Get` actions together\.
+These actions can target up to 100 distinct items in one or more DynamoDB tables within the same AWS account and Region\.
 The aggregate size of the items in the transaction can't exceed 4 MB\.

 The `Get` actions are performed atomically so that either all of them succeed or all of them fail:
 + `Get` — Initiates a `GetItem` operation to retrieve a set of attributes for the item with the given primary key\.
 If no matching item is found, `Get` does not return any data\.

-### Error Handling for Reading<a name="transaction-apis-txgetitems-errors"></a>
+### Error handling for reading<a name="transaction-apis-txgetitems-errors"></a>

 Read transactions don't succeed under the following circumstances:
 + When a `TransactGetItems` request conflicts with an ongoing `TransactWriteItems` operation on one or more items in the `TransactGetItems` request\.
 In this case, the request fails with a `TransactionCanceledException`\.
 + When there is insufficient provisioned capacity for the transaction to be completed\.
 + When there is a user error, such as an invalid data format\.

- For more information about how conflicts with `TransactGetItems` operations are handled, see [Transaction Conflict Handling in DynamoDB](#transaction-conflict-handling)\.
+ For more information about how conflicts with `TransactGetItems` operations are handled, see [Transaction conflict handling in DynamoDB](#transaction-conflict-handling)\.

-## Isolation Levels for DynamoDB Transactions<a name="transaction-isolation"></a>
+## Isolation levels for DynamoDB transactions<a name="transaction-isolation"></a>

 The isolation levels of transactional operations \(`TransactWriteItems` or `TransactGetItems`\) and other operations are as follows\.